Oral Appliance Therapy – The CPAP Alternative

 You have spent countless nights trying to become accustomed to wearing your CPAP mask and have grown tired and feel defeated.
 Frustration sets in and you are actually considering surgery as a solution to your sleep apnea.
 If this sounds familiar, you may want to take another look at your options prior to undergoing an often painful and risky surgical procedure that still do not guarantee results.

 While surgical procedures such as the uvulopalatopharyngoplasty and soft palate implants (pillar procedure) are necessary in certain cases, doctors often view surgery as an aggressive approach to treating OSA.
 Before considering surgery, understand that there is one non-invasive solution that your doctor may not have mentioned.
-This solution does not require any surgery and has proven to be quite effective at treating mild to moderate sleep apnea.
+This solution does not require any surgery and has proven to be quite effective in treating mild to moderate sleep apnea.
 So what exactly are we talking about here?
 It’s called a dental appliance or oral appliance and it’s been in use for over three decades.

-You may be wonder why you have never heard of this device.
+You may be wondering why you have never heard of this device.
 After all, it’s been available for several years and many people have found success with it.
-While there are several reasons why these are not as popular as CPAP machines, perhaps the most cited reason is because most doctors are not well-versed when it comes to oral appliance therapy.
+While there are several reasons why these are not as popular as CPAP machines, perhaps the most cited reason is that most doctors are not well-versed when it comes to oral appliance therapy.
 For years, they have been told that the CPAP is the “gold standard” when it comes to treating OSA and have accepted this as the only answer.
 While the CPAP along with weight loss and avoidance of sedatives is still the best and most effective treatment option, patient compliance plays a huge roll in whether or not treatment is successful.

 Often times, a few simple modifications will make a huge difference when it comes to CPAP compliance.
-For example, adding a humidifier to your machine or trying out a different style of mask may be all that it takes to make your experience more comfortable..
+For example, adding a humidifier to your machine or trying out a different style of mask may be all that it takes to make your experience more comfortable.

 But what about those who are not able to tolerate the CPAP?
 Those who have tried to work with their CPAP and simply can not tolerate it despite all efforts may want to speak with their doctor about oral appliance therapy.

-This type of treatment does have it’s limitations.
+This type of treatment does have its limitations.